 Giving Day Sets Records for Participation and Funds Raised

 Drum roll, please … The results from Southern’s third annual Giving Day are in!
-A grand total of 868 donors made 922 gifts, raising more than $155,000 during the 1892-minute challenge.
+A grand total of 945 donors contributed more than $168,000 during the 1892-minute challenge.
 Together, generous alumni, employees, and friends surpassed last year’s results, making this the university’s biggest Giving Day yet.

 In the Academic Area Challenge, donors were invited to make a gift to an academic area of the university that meant the most to them.
 At the end of Giving Day, an additional $15,000 was divided between the five areas with the most individual gifts.